As amended on May 28, 2021 at District Training Assembly

 2.040.
 District Treasurer

-Appointed by the District Governor-Elect in consultation with the Council of Governors, the District Treasurer shall be a Rotarian, must be a Past President who is well versed in maintaining accounts.
+Appointed by the District Governor Elect, the District Treasurer shall be a Rotarian, must be a Past President and with the fi nancial background, who is well versed in maintaining accounts.
 He/she shall be responsible for collection of District Dues, and for making payments authorized by the District Governor.
+District Governor should inform the Council of Governors of the appointment.

 2.050.
 Council of Governors

-a) The District Governor, District Governor Elect, District Governor Nominee, District Governor Nominee Designate and past officers of Rotary International who are members of Rotary Clubs in the District shall constitute the Council of Governors, with the District Governor as Chairperson.
+a) The District Governor, District Governor Elect, District Governor Nominee, District Governor Nominee Designate and Past District Governors of Rotary International who are members of Rotary Clubs in the District shall constitute the Council of Governors, with the District Governor as Chairperson.

-c) The District Budget, accounts and all other matters which need the approval of the District shall first be presented to the Council of Governors who may make suitable recommendations to the District, or when necessary, to the Board of Rotary International.
+c) The District Budget, accounts and all other matters which need the approval of the District shall fi rst be circulated to the Council of Governors for suitable recommendations/ suggestions to the District Governor.

 2.060.
 Assistant Governor

-i) He/she has been a Rotarian in good standing in Clubs for at least four years.
+i) He/she has been a Rotarian in good standing in Clubs for at least three years.

-ii) He/she has served as President in a Rotary Club for a complete term.
+ii) He/she has served as President in a Rotary Club for a complete term or as a Charter President for at least six months.

 iii) He/she is not a Past District Governor, District Governor Elect or District Governor Nominee.

-iv) He/she has served on the District Committees for at least 1 full term.
+iv) He/she has served on the District Committees /Subcommittees for at least one full term.

-v) He/she demonstrated outstanding performance at the District level.
+v) He/she has demonstrated outstanding performance at the District level.

 vi) He/she has the willingness and ability to accept the responsibilities of Assistant Governor.